victorcasi/data_science/projects/Renault/README.md

-OBS: Due to intellectual property agreement between my internship and Renault, I needed to remove the content.
+OBS: Due to intellectual property agreement between my internship and Renault, I needed to remove the code content.
 However, below is a summary of the work completed, and if you're interested, feel free to reach out so we can discuss it further.
+Also, you can download the report for further information.

 ---